EvanLeung08/eshare-smb-client-in-java/Readme.md

 # Getting Started

-An API adapter provides some base operation for new learner to study how to use SMBJ in your project.
+An API adapter provides some base operation for new learner to study how to use SMBJ and Jcifs in your project.
 > Smbj only supports SMB2 above version
 > Jcifs only supports SMB1